uv-cpp/s3client/README.markdown

 The code is `C++17` compliant.

-When disabling S3v4 signing the library can be used as a generic HTTP client library.
+When disabling S3v4 signing, the library can be used as a generic HTTP client library.

 Work to enable multi-level asynchronous operations is ongoing: each thread